IgorEmerick/api-to-do-fastify/README.md

 ***

 - [ ] Should be possible create a task using task title, description, stage id and owners ids.
+- [x] Should not be possible create a task to a stage that does not exists.
 - [ ] Must request authentication.
 - [ ] Must request at least edit permission on task project.
 - [ ] Must request at least edit permission on task project to task owners.